-Bottom line, if you’re looking at a new system on a budget and you’re working mostly in HD, I’d recommend an absolute minimum of 2GB GPU memory.
+Bottom line, if you’re looking at a new system on a budget and you’re working mostly in HD, I’d recommend an absolute minimum of 2GB GPU memory, really 4GB is a more realistic minimum.
+The more plugins you want to use, the more GPU memory you need.
 Performance also depends on the resolution of your media, the resolution of your timeline and the codecs of the media you are using.

-SSD, PCIe drives and RAID arrays are the only solution unless you’re connected to a SAN or fast NAS.
+SSD, PCIe drives and spinning disk RAID arrays are all great solutions.
 Using an internal SSD or two in a RAID 0 configuration is a good start on a small scale, but you’ll have limited total capacity.
 External SSD’s provided they are Thunderbolt or at least USB 3 can also work.

-New RAW codecs such as Apple ProRes RAW and Blackmagic RAW are promising raw quality at lower bit rates.
-This is exciting, but regardless, fast storage is your best friend, and just because an external hard drive says it is Thunderbolt or USB 3, does not mean the actual drive inside supports the data rate claimed.
+New RAW codecs such as Apple ProRes RAW and Blackmagic RAW promise raw quality at lower bit rates.
+This is exciting, but regardless of codec improvements, fast storage is your best friend.

 External desktop Thunderbolt RAID arrays are perfect solutions for a single system, or you can configure a RAID internally as long as your system chassis has at least four drive bays free and you have a motherboard supporting hardware RAID, or a PCIe slot free for a dedicated RAID controller card.